cjsproject/Game-of-Life/README.md

 * [x] - Display by updating arrays of strings on a tkinter canvas.

+* [x] - Display by updating image pixels on a tkinter canvas

 Future to-do:

-* [ ] - Display by updating image pixels on a tkinter canvas
+* [ ] - create color identification by generation